livewire/docs/source/docs/custom-javascript.blade.md

 That's it!

 @warning
 In order to use Livewire with Vue.
-A `window.Vue` object must be made available to Livewire.
+A <code>window.Vue</code> object must be made available to Livewire.
 @endwarning

 ### Binding data to Vue components